+When the groomers are out, it's usually dark.
+Why, because our volunteers know that you want those trails fresh and ready to go in the morning.
 Did you know that each club in Scott County is responsible for providing Trail Bosses and Groomer drivers?
-Did you know that Sno-Trails, which all Scott County clubs rolls up to, manages all the equipment, signage, insurance, fuel and grant-in-aid funds?
+Sno-Trails, which all Scott County clubs rolls up to, manages all the equipment, signage, insurance, fuel and grant-in-aid funds.
 There is a limited number of volunteers from each club that manages this for the rest of us.
 We can always use folks to help out with the trails.
 We are really in need of new Trail Bosses across the county.
 Many of the folks doing this now are ready to retire or have taken on larger and larger areas as the number volunteering has dropped.

 Being a Trail Boss does not mean you go it alone, it just means you are responsible for make sure the signage gets placed properly and is maintained.
 You can always request help from volunteers and folks are more than willing to help.
 Please consider becoming a trail boss and/or volunteering to help with trails.
 REMEMBER…NO TRAIL BOSS = NO TRAIL!